Ovarian Cancer

 We live in a wonderful rural area here which has it's drawbacks because it does mean that the nearest hospital for most treatment is at least an hour away and the oncology hospital is a two hour journey away.
 And this meant that maybe four hours in a day could be spent travelling and several hours spent at hospital having chemotherapy at a time when you really did not feel like travelling these distances.
 And I would have to dose up on Imodium because I was perhaps having diarrhoea and couldn't cope with a two hour journey.

-Most women found their body responded in a similar way each time they were treated.
+Most women found their body responded in a similar way each time or session they were treated.
 This meant they could plan to avoid doing things on the days when they expected to feel ill, and to do things when they expected to feel well.
 Some found that the more treatments they had the worse they felt.
 Keeping a diary sometimes helped women to feel more in control.
-(See also 'Unwanted effects of chemotherapy'.)
+(See also 'Side effects of chemotherapy for ovarian cancer').

 Her body's reaction to chemotherapy followed a pattern.